 Every time I stand to represent young people – on panels, giving keynotes, and attending events – I represent more than just my age, I represent my gender.

 In AIESEC, our 40,000 members are distributed across approximately 1,500 local chapters in over 110 countries and territories.
 Across the world, 59% of our members are women and 52% of the Local Chapter Presidents are women.

 “AIESEC is a global, independent, non-political, not-for-profit youth-run organization.
 AIESEC does not discriminate on the basis of gender, sexual orientation, disabilities, creed, or religion, nor on the basis of national, ethnic, or social origin.” – The AIESEC Way.

 Yet, I am only the seventh woman to serve as Global President of AIESEC.
 Seventh…in 72 years.
 In the 72 years of AIESEC, we have had seven women serve as Global President.
 Just one month ago, my successor, the next Global President of AIESEC, was elected.
-Eva Dutary will follow me as the eight female Global President of AIESEC.
-This is the first time in the history of AIESEC that two women have served consecutive terms in this role.
+Eva Dutary (they/them/theirs) will follow me as the first non-binary Global President of AIESEC.
+This is the first time in the history of AIESEC that two non-male presidents have served consecutive terms in this role.

 Too many organizations, and industries, are doing things right at the start (like AIESEC with the representation of women in our Local Chapters) but too many times this doesn’t reach the highest levels of representation (like AIESEC with the representation of women in our Global Office).